 Dr Elsa Richardson, Strathclyde Chancellor’s Fellow in History, describes that she only got to where she is currently after “three years of post-PhD nightmare”, which saw her working in a bookshop to subsidise her income.

-She says: “I was in my early thirties then, and I really felt like it stopped me moving on with these ‘big life moves.’
-It is not to say that men are not on precarious contracts, or that they are not suffering from the increased casualisation and marketisation of university, but I do think it does hit women in different ways and perhaps in more systemically dangerous ways.
+“I was in my early thirties then, and I really felt like it stopped me moving on with these ‘big life moves.’
+It is not to say that men are not on precarious contracts, or that they are not suffering from the increased casualisation and marketisation of universities, but I do think it does hit women in different ways and perhaps in more systemically dangerous ways.
 Women are expected to take the bulk of childcare responsibilities, or of other forms of care.
 They are more likely to take time out during their career or are maybe less likely to put themselves up for promotion.
 All of this pressure becomes a nasty muddle.

 “It is easier to start seeing most of these things as individual issues.
-We saw today that there was a training session offered to women by the university to help us build more confidence.
-I think what is needed is a much more thorough ‘soul searching’ on the part of the university as a whole.
+We saw today that there was a training session offered to women by the University to help us build more confidence.
+I think what is needed is a much more thorough ‘soul searching’ on the part of the University as a whole.
 It is always about deep, systemic, toxic cultures.
 One training session on how to build confidence is not going to solve it.
-It is not individuals, it is the system!”
+It is not individuals, it is the system.”

 These are the voices of some of the many women at Strathclyde that are campaigning for change on International Women’s Day and beyond.
 Their stories show that, while we have many things to be proud of and celebrate on International Women’s Day, there is still much that needs to be done.
 So, let’s empower each other on International Women’s Day – and every other day of the year – to keep making women’s voices heard now and in future.